 Sweet Home Alabama

-The unlikeliest town to become a musical oasis–Muscle Shoals, a speck in Northern Alabama– was home in the early sixties to Rick Hall, who operated FAME Studios.
+The unlikeliest town to become a musical oasis–Muscle Shoals, a speck along the Tennessee River in Northwest Alabama– was home in the early sixties to Rick Hall, who operated FAME Studios.
 Born into extreme poverty and abandoned at the age of five when his mother became a prostitute, Hall had big dreams: He wanted to record black music, which was no small feat for a white man in Alabama.

 “I loved that style of music,” Hall remembers, “and I wanted to be like them.